A Few Words About A Few Words

 Let's make sure we're on the same page first.
 As I alluded to earlier, 4N Copper purity simply means that the Copper is 99.99%.... well.., Copper.
 5N is 99.999%, 6N is 99.9999%, yada, yada, yada.

-The remaining 0.01% (in 4N Copper) is made up of other materials like Lead, Tin, and Nickel, just to name a few (there's even a little Calcium for... healthy bones maybe?).
+The remaining 0.01% (in the case of 4N) is made up of other materials like Lead, Tin, and Nickel, just to name a few (there's even a little Calcium for... healthy bones maybe?).

 Now, here's comes the doozy of a fact.